 Corfu Town Hall: The San Giacomo Theatre

 |

-Corfu old town is a beautiful city influenced by the 411 years of Venetian rule, is the only city and the capital of Corfu island, and it is called Kerkyra.… Read More
+Corfu Old Town is a captivating medieval-style city that bears the marks of the 411 years under Venetian rule.
+It stands as the sole city and capital of Corfu island and is called Kerkyra.

+Corfu Town Hall: The San Giacomo Theatre